-For this Action Plan (FY22), the process began with a public hearing on January 21, 2021 to solicit community comments.
+For this Action Plan (FY24), the process began with a public hearing on January 19, 2023 to solicit community comments.
 A Request for Proposals was issued for public service, economic development and housing programs, as well as to City departments for public facilities and infrastructure improvement proposals.
-Following development of the plan, a second public hearing was held on

-April 29, 2021.
-The City Council authorized submission of the Application for Federal Funding on April 22, 2021.
+Following development of the plan, a second public hearing was held on April 20, 2023.
+The City Council will be requested to authorize submission of the Application for Federal Funding on April 13, 2023.